Incarnation vs. Omnipresence

 The Two Most Dangerous Non-Biblical Words We Misuse

 Incarnation and Omnipresent are probably the two most dangerous non-biblical words we misuse.
-This is why the majority of our fundamental claims appear to contradict other Godhead related scriptures.
+This is why the majority of our fundamental claims appear to contradict other Godhead-related scriptures.
 To be sound, if you are going to use these terms, they must make scriptures harmonize instead they make them conflict with other passages.

 From what we teach:

-We claim that Jesus (was God incarnate) and that he is the express image and fullness of God (literally).
+We claimed that Jesus (was God incarnate) and that he is the express image and fullness of God (literally).
 This is very interesting for we also say Jesus was also omnipresent in his existence at the same time while he was on earth.

 NOTE: We say it, but then we cannot really explain (truthfully) how or what makes it TRUE.

 Incarnation / Omnipresence Are Contradictory States of Existence

 Incarnation and Omnipresence are different states of being.
 To be one you cannot be the other.
-If God is physically everywhere at the same time literally then by definition when God is in one man (Jesus), he is also in EVERY other human being, God would in fact be in EVERYTHING else that exists; God would be in the empty box, God would be in the dog, God would be in Satan, God would be in heaven and at the same time God would be in hell, unless I am incorrect about the definition of omnipresent which means – “all over”; “everywhere at the same time” (See Non-Biblical Concepts).
+If God is physically everywhere at the same time literally then by definition when God is in one man (Jesus), he is also in EVERY other human being, God would, in fact, be in EVERYTHING else that exists; God would be in the empty box, God would be in the dog, God would be in Satan, God would be in heaven and at the same time God would be in hell unless I am incorrect about the definition of omnipresent which means – “all over”; “everywhere at the same time” (See Non-Biblical Concepts).

 These expressions of God (express image and fullness) are clearly spoken figuratively (metaphoric) or else scriptures contradict.
-It is impossible to be fully God in a confined human body literally, if he is omnipresent; to be fully in a body (confined) is the opposite of being omnipresent.
+It is impossible to be fully God in a confined human body literally if he is omnipresent; to be fully in a body (confined) is the opposite of being omnipresent.
 Since there is only one God (no little God junior thus making the existence of two Gods) the church had to come up with or invent a “new” word (incarnation) in our attempt to justify why, in the Bible, Jesus is called the Son of God instead of God.
-The church is now forced to make the claim that God was either “playing a role” as Son or “acting as” a man (which is not what the Bible says) or we make Jesus to be a liar.
+The church is now forced to make the claim that God was either “playing a role” as Son or “acting as” a man (which is not what the Bible says) or we make Jesus a liar.